Skip to content

 Note

-If you are using Windows, you can get the Websocket Jar from here: Download Websocket Jar.
+If you are using Windows or Linux, you can get the Websocket Jar from here: Download Websocket Jar.

 Starting Websocket application (Linux + Windows)